Armed woman stops burglary suspect long enough for deputies to catch up

 Deputies arrived and Martinez was hauled off to jail.
 They say while he was running from deputies through the woods toward Clover's home, he dropped several stolen guns.
 They also recovered a gun they say he had on him at the time.
 He's charged with burglary and could face more charges.

 "(Clover) played it very cool.
-She's to be commended for the way she handled the situation," said Captain Ken DeFoor with the Liberty County Sheriff's Office.
+She's to be commended for the way she handled the situation," said Capt.
+Ken DeFoor with the Liberty County Sheriff's Office.

 "You've got to protect yourself, your family and your neighborhood.
 We're a community and we need to act like one and pull together, and in this case we did and I'm proud of us all," said Clover.